kairosity/mp2-tunnel-focus/testing.md

 ## timeOnTaskExists()

 __FUNCTION SUMMARY:__ This function looks to see if there is already time saved to a task, and then it returns true or false.
+It takes one parameter which is the array of data to looks at.
+In the application as it stands that data is either the total time spent on tasks, or the total time spent on tasks today.

 ## clearChartArea()